imabeastdrew/resybot/README.md

 An Agent that resolves merge conflicts in pull requests using Codex.
 It only runs on requested conflicted PRs and pushes a resolution commit back to the PR head branch.

-## Development

-You can already use Resybot from CI by running the `resbot-runner` CLI inside GitHub Actions (see the **GitHub Actions / CI integration** section in [`docs/ops.md`](docs/ops.md)).
-The GitHub App + webhook server integration is still evolving, but the core runner is stable enough for experimental CI usage.

 ## Installation

 Resybot is not yet published to PyPI, nor the GitHub Marketplace.
 For now, install from source: